iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Here, approved means that the release candidate has passed the required review and approval steps, ready for deployment means that it is approved and cleared for a specific deployment step, and deployed means that at least one deployment record has been created from that release candidate.
 Whether that deployment was to test, staging, or production should be determined from the linked deployment records rather than from the release-candidate state alone.

+A release candidate may later become superseded even if it was previously deployed.
+In that case, superseded means that it is no longer the current candidate for further progression, while its deployment history must still be determined from the linked deployment records.

 Approval-request states may include open, pending responses, completed, cancelled, or expired (approval window elapsed without completion).

 Policy-check-result outcomes may include passed, failed, not applicable, or waived through an approved exception.

+A policy-check-result should be marked as waived through an approved exception only when it is linked to an approval decision whose outcome is approved with exception.

 Evidence-pack states may include draft, generated, or superseded (replaced by a newer pack).
 Archival should be tracked separately, for example through an archived-at timestamp or an archived flag, because a superseded evidence pack may later also be archived for retention purposes.